MarynaG05/ldp-protocols-mobility-cdrs/README.md

 The experiments from this GitHub repository https://github.com/hharcolezi/ldp-protocols-mobility-cdrs/tree/main were conducted during the course 188.992 Experiment Design for Data Science at TU Wien.
-Great work by Héber H. Arcolezi, Jean-François Couchot, Bechara Al Bouna, Xiaokui Xiao, through Maryna Gutruf, and Adnan Rafique Butt.
+Great work by Héber H. Arcolezi, Jean-François Couchot, Bechara Al Bouna, Xiaokui Xiao.

+Maryna Gutruf and Adnan Rafique Butt successfully reran the experiments.
 Excellent implementation!

 Our suggestions for improvement are as follows: